-Questions are as important in stage three as they are in stage one.
-One important difference, however, is the type of question that is most appropriate in each part of the process.
-In stage one, there is good reason to ask open-ended questions: How do you see the situation?
+Questions are as important in Stage III as they are in Stage I. One important difference, however, is the type of question that is most appropriate in each part of the process.
+In Stage I, there is good reason to ask open-ended questions: How do you see the situation?
 What are the issues between you?
 Would you tell me your point of view of what happened?
 These questions allow the employees to speak freely about their perspectives regarding the situation.

-In stage three, however, you want to control the conversation so that employees speak only about one issue at a time.
-The strategy of asking about the Icebreaker, Impact, and then the Issues, one at a time, is useful to frame the discussion.
+In Stage III, however, you want to control the conversation so that employees speak about only one issue at a time.
+The strategy of asking about the Icebreaker, Impact, and then the Issues, one at a time, is useful in framing the discussion.
 By asking one clarifying question about each of these topics, you disaggregate the dispute into smaller, more manageable discussion topics.